danielmichaels/check-redirects-bonzai/README.md

 * Change `bonzai-example` every place to your project name (`git grep bonzai-example`)
 * Remove anything you don't need
-* Change `.github/FUNDING.yaml` to your own information
 * Update `.gitignore` to your liking
 * Will need to `go get -u` to update dependencies

 ## Other Examples

-* <https://github.com/rwxrob/z> - the one that started it all
+* <https://github.com/rwxrob/z> - the one that started it all by Bonzai's creator.